Adventure game: Point-and-click adventure games

 The Whispered World (2009) is an example of a context-based point-and-click adventure game using high-definition graphics and animation.

 Point-and-click adventure games are those where the player typically controls their character through a point and click interface using a computer mouse or similar pointing device, though additional control schemes may also be available.
 The player clicks to move their character around, interact with non-player characters, often initiating conversation trees with them, examine objects in the game's settings or with their character's item inventory.
 Many older point-and-click games include a list of on-screen verbs to describe specific actions in the manner of a text adventure, but newer games have used more context-sensitive user interface elements to reduce or eliminate this approach.
-Often, these games come down to collecting items for the character's inventory, and figuring when is the right time to use that item; the player would need to use clues from the visual elements of the game, descriptions of the various items, and dialogue from other characters to figure this out.
+Often, these games come down to collecting items for the character's inventory, and figuring the right times to use those items; the player would need to use clues from the visual elements of the game, descriptions of the various items, and dialogue from other characters to figure this out.
 Later games developed by Sierra On-Line, including the King's Quest games, and nearly all of the LucasArts adventure games, are point-and-click-based games.

 Point-and-click adventure games can also be the medium in which interactive, cinematic video games comprise.
 They feature cutscenes interspersed by short snippets of interactive gameplay that tie in with the story.
 This sub-genre is most famously used by the now-defunct Telltale Games with their series such as Minecraft: Story Mode and their adaptation of The Walking Dead.